bicepjai/Deep-Survey-Text-Classification/README.md

 4. make sure jupyter notebooks work and I have some extensions enabled for eas of view and navigation

 Now we should be ready to run this project.
 The details regarding the machine used for training can be found [here](https://bicepjai.github.io/machine-learning/2015/05/25/machine-learning-rig.html)

+Version Reference on some important packages used

+1. Keras==2.0.8
+2. tensorflow-gpu==1.3.0
+3. tensorflow-tensorboard==0.1.8

 ## Data